contao/docs/docs/manual/guides/mumble.en.md

 ## Installation

-To install it you have to download and run the appropriate files for your operating system.
+To install you have to download and run the appropriate files for your operating system.
 You only need the Mumble client - the installation of the Mumble server application is not necessary.